Lakers Rumors: Latest on Carmelo Anthony and Possible Kawhi Leonard Trade

 It's not an easy sell, though the appeal isn't hard to see.
 Anthony isn't just a friend to James, he's an experienced veteran like Rajon Rondo who can adapt to situations and perform, fitting the theme of the core the Lakers keep putting around James.
 As an aside, while most of his numbers were down last year, Anthony hit career-high 169 three-pointers last season, so there's hope he'll keep efficiently backing into a new role.

-Finding a way to convince Antony might be the final path to improvement here for the Lakers, as it doesn't seem the San Antonio Spurs are willing to play ball on a Kawhi Leonard trade.
+Finding a way to convince Anthony might be the final path to improvement here for the Lakers, as it doesn't seem the San Antonio Spurs are willing to play ball on a Kawhi Leonard trade.

 The ugly split between the two parties has yet to result in his getting shipped to the Lakers, which seems like the obvious outcome here.
 Unless the Spurs get an offer they can't refuse, trading him within the conference doesn't make any sense and Eastern Conference teams could shy away knowing he'll only be a one-year rental before he goes and joins the Lakers anyway.